TapiocaFox/Daijishou/DSESS.md

 `https://www.google.com/search?q={scraperKeyword}&hl={localeLanguage}&tbm=isch`

-Concatenate by URL parameters rules with following parameters.
+Concatenate by URL parameters rules with following parameters with process order.
 All parameters **must be translated to URL query encoded string**.

-#### 1. Target site regex parameter
+#### 1. Target site Regex parameter
-`dsess_target_site=` + Target site regex.
+`dsess_target_site=` + Target site Regex.

 For example: `^https:\/\/www.romspedia.com\/roms\/.*$`.

 It will matches all links available from search results from search engine.
-And if matched, the **2.selector parameter** will be used in next process.
+And if matched, the first matched by **Target site Regex**  will be used by **2.selector parameter** in next process.
 If `dsess_target_site` is not present the search engine site itself will be used by **2.selector parameter**'s CSS selector.
-And don't forget to **translate it to URL encoded query string** like others parameters.
+And don't forget to **translate the Regex to URL encoded query string** like others parameters.

 #### 2. Selector parameter
 `dsess_selector=` + CSS selector.